What is a G.I. Map Stool Test and How Can It Help?

 What Makes it Different from the Other Stool Tests Today?

-What’s good about the G.I.
-Map Stool Test is that it is something that you can do at home just by getting test kit shipped straight to you with Planet Naturopath.
+What’s nice about the G.I.
+Map Stool Test is that it is something that you can do at home.
 Fortunately, it is easy to do this test since we can ship the G.I Map test to you, regardless of where you are in the world.

 It is an exciting and new health test that can provide the best out of all the other stool examinations and tests combined.